djstillme/valheim-mod-manager/README.md

 ```
 python vmm.py
 ```
+> [!TIP]
-_Note: Remember to execute this command in the conda env_ `vmm`
+> Remember to execute this command in the conda environment: `vmm`

 ## Launching the Game

 After you've run the script to install the mods you're ready to play!
 In steam you should be able to set launch paramters to make the game initialize using BepInEx according to the [Arch Linux Wiki](https://wiki.archlinux.org/title/Valheim) and just push play and launch as normal. **BUT** this isn't personally working for me, nor is any other variation of launch parameter, so if this is not working then a workaround is to open the game file directory containing _start_game_bepinex.sh_ and execute the command manually with `./start_game_bepinex.sh`.

+> [!NOTE]
-_Note: It may take a while to launch, typically a few minutes depending on your number of mods_
+> It may take the game some time to launch depending on the number of installed mods, be patient...
+DO NOT PANIC!!!